Replicate Weights in the American Community Survey / Puerto Rican Community Survey

 library("srvyr")

-Any calculations you'd like to make with the replicate weights can be done with the object 'svy' instead of the object 'data'.
+Any calculations you'd like to make with the replicate weights should be done with the object 'svy' instead of the object 'data'.

 To use IPUMS-USA replicate weights in Stata, you must first svyset the data.